Living in Solidarity: from housing struggle to collective action

 - people who want to be part of something organised and serious

-It's not an art event.
-It's not a lecture.
-And it's not about watching from the sidelines.
+Not an art event.
+Not a lecture.
+Not about watching from the sidelines.

 Living in Solidarity: Exploring Community Action and Housing Struggles